opendistro/for-elasticsearch-docs/docs/knn/index.md

 ## Performance considerations

-The standard KNN query and custom scoring option have performance tradeoffs.
-You should test both using a representative set of documents to see if the search results and latencies match your expectations.
+The standard KNN query and custom scoring option perform differently.
+Test using a representative set of documents to see if the search results and latencies match your expectations.

-In general, larger `k` values benefit from the standard KNN query.
-If you have a smaller `k` value and expect the initial pre-filter to reduce the number of documents to the thousands (not millions), custom scoring can work well.
+Custom scoring works best if the initial filter reduces the number of documents to no more than 20,000.
+Increasing shard count can improve latencies, but be sure to keep shard size within [the recommended guidelines](../elasticsearch/#primary-and-replica-shards).